jubalm/grunt-fontello/README.md

 Type: `Array`
 Default value: `[]`

-An array of names of files which are excluded.
+An array of names of files which should be excluded.
+Accepts strings and regular expressions.

 #### options.cssFontPath
 Type: `String`